vanng822/aguin/clients/README.md

 API:

 1. GET: Getting records for an certain Entity
-2. POST: creating new Entity entry
+2. POST: creating new Entity entry.
+Entity should be in json format and sent as parameter message.

 All API calls must make with a header X-AGUIN-API-KEY and an optional header X-AGUIN-API-SECRET.
 Secret header should only send if you have https.